eli64s/readme-ai/README.md

 ## 📧 Contact

-If you have any questions or feedback about PydocsAI, please feel free to reach out.
+If you have any questions or feedback about README-AI, please feel free to reach out.
 We would be happy to hear from you!

 ---